eazyistired/personal-website/docs/resume.markdown

 **LSE - Bucharest** -> *Oct 2020 - Present*

 - Volunteering as a member of the Educational department
-    - Participating in the Faculty's Exam Simulation in the summer of 2021 and 2022
+    - Participated in the University's Exam Simulation in the summer of 2021 and 2022